minajevs/minajevs/README.md

 My name is **Dmitrijs Minajevs** and I am software developer and enthusiastic hacker located in Rīga, Latvia.

-I am currently working on the position of Lead Software Engineer at [C.T.Co](https://ctco.lv/).
+I am currently working on the position of Senior Software Engineer at [C.T.Co](https://ctco.lv/).

 I love playing around with technologies.
 I am very enthusiastic about functional programming, architecture and software craftmanship.